hyrise/hyrise/README.md

 </details>

 ## Supported Systems
-Hyrise is developed for Linux (preferrably the most current Ubuntu version) and optimized to run on server hardware.
+Hyrise is developed for Linux (preferrably the most recent Ubuntu LTS version) and optimized to run on server hardware.
 We support Mac to facilitate the local development of Hyrise, but do not recommend it for benchmarking.

 ## Supported Benchmarks
 We support a number of benchmarks out of the box.
 This makes it easy to generate performance numbers without having to set up the data generation, loading CSVs, and finding a query runner.
 You can run them using the `./hyriseBenchmark*` binaries.